designer2k2/EMUcanT4/README.md

 CAN-Bus speed can be set too, look in the examples.

-This Library is tested on Teensy 4.0 with

 ## Hardware

 The Teensy 4.0 has a CAN Bus inside, CAN1 on pin 22 and 23 is used.